-A dab rig is made to incorporate a two-step process in which you first use a torch to heat up the nail (a surface area) before “dabbing” concentrated extracts from the herbs onto the nail surface.
-Once the concentrates are in place on the nail, you then inhale the vapor through the mouthpiece of the dab rig.
+A dab rig is made to incorporate a two-step process in which you first use a torch to heat the nail (a surface area) before "dabbing" concentrated extracts from the herbs onto the nail surface.
+Once the concentrates are in place on the nail, you then inhale the vapor through the dab rig's mouthpiece.

 How Does a Dab Rig Work?

-Dab rigs work in slightly different ways and will vary depending on the style of the concentrate rig you choose.
-However, in its most basic form, a dab rig works by incorporating a glass vapor slide, a 90-degree joint, a recycler and a nail.
+Dab rigs work in slightly different ways and vary depending on the style of the concentrate rig you choose.
+However, in its most basic form, a dab rig works by incorporating a glass vapor slide, a 90-degree joint, a recycler, and a nail.

-Of these rigs, nails are arguably the most critical aspects to the dabbing process.
-A nail can be made of quartz, titanium or glass, and they all have pros and cons along with personal preferences to consider.
-So, it’s important to choose one that’s right for you.
+Of these rigs, nails are arguably the most critical aspects of the dabbing process.
+A nail can be made of quartz, titanium, or glass, and they all have pros and cons along with personal preferences to consider.
+So, it's essential to choose one that's right for you.

-A dab rig can feature a vapor dome that fits over the nail and prevents you from losing any of the concentrated vapor produced.
-Whereas traditional water pipes have 45-degree joints, dab rigs typically have 90-degree joints and are smaller in size to help prevent the dilution of the taste of the vapor.
+A dab rig can feature a vapor dome that fits the nail and prevents you from losing any of the concentrated vapor produced.
+Whereas traditional water pipes have 45-degree joints, dab rigs typically have 90-degree joints and are smaller in size to help prevent the dilution of the vapor's taste.

 Not sure whether a device is intended for dabbing?
 Look at the gender of the joint on the apparatus.
 If it is a male joint and comes with a vapor dome or glass nail, you can use it for dabbing.
-Other pipe styles can be converted with the use of special nails, but it’s the male joint pipe that is most common.
+Other pipe styles can be converted using unique nails, but the male joint pipe is most common.

 How to Choose the Best Rig for Dabs?

-If you’re ready to invest in a dab rig of your own, it’s easy to become overwhelmed by the sheer assortment available.
-Trying to understand terms like “reburn,” “domes” and “nails” can be intimidating, but you don’t need to feel like a fish out of water.
-Like most smoking apparatuses, there are low-end, simple dab rigs, mid-level devices and high-end dab rigs, complete with an assortment of extra features.
+If you're ready to invest in a dab rig of your own, it's easy to become overwhelmed by the sheer assortment available.
+Trying to understand terms like "burn," "domes," and "nails" can be intimidating, but you don't need to feel like a fish out of water.
+Like most smoking apparatuses, there are low-end, simple dab rigs, mid-level devices, and high-end dab rigs, complete with an assortment of extra features.

-Just as concentrates have evolved in the past several years, so too have the pieces you use to enjoy them.
-If you’ve never owned a concentrate rig before, the options can be intimidating.
-Keep in mind that a standard dab rig kit requires three pieces: a nail, a glass piece and a torch lighter.
-While you can certainly go the cheapest, most economic route, pay attention to the most important part of your setup - the nail or heating element.
+Just as concentrates have evolved in the past several years, too have the pieces you use to enjoy them.
+If you've never owned a concentrate rig before, the options can be intimidating.
+Keep in mind that a standard dab rig kit requires three pieces: a nail, a glass piece, and a torch lighter.
+While you can certainly go the cheapest, most economical route, pay attention to an essential part of your setup - the nail or heating element.

-Depending on your preferences, you have several choices of nail surface material: titanium, ceramic, glass (borosilicate) or quartz (fused silica).
+Depending on your preferences, you have several choices of nail surface material: titanium, ceramic, glass (borosilicate), or quartz (fused silica).
 While some people might prefer one type of material over the others, the truth is, your choice will have little effect on the flavor.
-Rather, the material will affect the temperature the nail reaches and how long it remains at that temperature.
+Instead, the material will affect the temperature the nail reaches and how long it remains at that temperature.